University of Massachusetts Lowell: Merger with University of Massachusetts

 In 1991, the Lowell campus joined the University of Massachusetts system under its current name.
 Under Chapter 142, the UMass system was restructured to combine the Amherst, Boston, and Worcester campuses with the University of Lowell and Southeastern Massachusetts University (now UMass Dartmouth).

 Recent developments

 In 2019, a sexual harassment complaint against Associate Dean Oliver Ibe was settled by the university.
 The complaint was from a younger female staff member in 2017.
 Ibe's title of associate dean was removed and he returned to the faculty despite a petition from faculty and staff to have him removed from the campus.
 He retired the following year.

+In 2025, the university went on lockdown after a student reported seeing a man with a weapon behind Riverview Suites, a loft-style residence hall, and called 911.
+The lockdown was lifted a few hours later after it was determined the suspect was no longer in the vicinity of campus.
+The suspect, who was identified as a juvenile carrying an air-soft replica, was apprehended the following day.
+No shots were fired, and no one was injured.

 Campus

-UMass Lowell is the second-largest campus in the University of Massachusetts system and it has three campus clusters: North, South and East.
+UMass Lowell is the second-largest campus in the University of Massachusetts system, and has three campus clusters: North, South, and East.
 The university's main facilities are located in Lowell, Massachusetts, 25 miles (40 km) northwest of Boston on both sides of the Merrimack River.
-The university has increased student housing by more than 2,500 beds in the last five years, including opening three new residence halls in 2013, 2015, and 2017.
+Between 2013 and 2018, the university increased student housing by more than 2,500 beds, including opening three new residence halls in 2013, 2015, and 2017.
+In fall 2021, thirty-five percent of undergraduates lived in university–owned, operated, or affiliated housing, including sixty-one percent of first year students.